 They say on their website – “From supply chains to production to customer experience, digitization is transforming the way industry functions-and unleashing global opportunities for value creation.”

 It’s pure lip service and in the age of digital transformation, are we getting misinformed?

 Maybe what I have to do, is to rebrand myself by changing my job title to something with the word digital in it.
-Throughout the computer age, many buzzwords has been used from electronic age, information technology, digital age,dot-com, digital information, internet of things, gamification etc.
+Throughout the computer age, many buzzwords have been used from the electronic age, information technology, digital age, dot-com, digital information, internet of things, gamification etc.

-It comes down to a combination on how companies marketing new technologies by branding them in a new buzzwords and how generations talks about technology.
+It comes down to a combination of how companies marketing new technologies by branding them in new buzzwords and how generations talk about technology.
 A great article to read Generation Gap: How Technology Has Changed How We Talk About Work

 The next leap in the digital revolution is the Data Economy – I suggest that you take a look at the book Data-ISM by Steve Lohr.